 In Good to Great, Jim Collins explains how great leaders leverage their egos for the bigger picture of establishing a great enterprise.
 Furthermore, Collins states that using their ego doesn’t mean they have no egos at all, but they channel their egoistic needs and ambitions to building a business as the foremost priority.

 Although leaders do work hard and are mostly occupied, but people should understand that they too need time to think, strategize, improvise, and create.
 Just like devices are disconnected from the internet to give them a break, similarly, humans too need a break from their routine work.

-Unfortunately, being a leader people always associate you with the grandest of things and a schedule all packed with never ending deliverables, meetings, and other activities.
-But smart leaders know how and when to turn themselves off, and also ask their employee to do so themselves.
+Unfortunately, being a leader people always associate you with the grandest of things and a schedule all packed with never-ending deliverables, meetings, and other activities.
+But smart leaders know how and when to turn themselves off, and also ask their employees to do so themselves.

 Another major myth that makes the world perceive leaders as some sort of extraterrestrials with supernatural powers.
-In fact, this also undermines all the hard work and years of commitment and consistency put in accomplishing their goals.
+This also undermines all the hard work and years of commitment and consistency put in accomplishing their goals.

 On the contrary, leaders are made, not born.
 And they go with the same cognitive development as everyone else in the world, the only difference is the price they pay to achieve their goals.

 People often assume that leadership is something that is genetically inherited by an individual.
 The myth states that either the person has charismatic traits or not.
-In fact, it’s the complete opposite, leaders make themselves and aren’t born natural leaders right from the mother’s womb.
+It’s the complete opposite, leaders make themselves and aren’t born natural leaders right from the mother’s womb.

-The core of this myth is often related to the misconception on the definition of an introvert and extrovert.
-Normally, extroversion is mostly related with confident, talkative, and outgoing people, while introverts are often taken as shy and reserved.
+The core of this myth is often related to the misconception of the definition of an introvert and extrovert.
+Normally, extroversion is mostly related to confident, talkative, and outgoing people, while introverts are often taken as shy and reserved.